Tala railway station

-Tala railway station is a Kolkata Suburban Railway station in Shyambazar, Kolkata.
-It serves the local areas of Shyambazar and Belgachia in the Kolkata, West Bengal, India.
-Only a few local trains halt here.
-The station has two platforms, and is mainly a freight yard.
+Tala is a Kolkata Suburban Railway station in Tala, Kolkata.
+The station, which features two platforms, primarily functions as a freight yard, with only a few local trains making stops.
 Its station code is TALA.

 Station

 Complex

 The platform is not very well sheltered.
 The station lacks many facilities including water and sanitation.
-It is connected to the Jessore Road.
-There is no proper approach road to this station.
+There is no proper road for approaching this station.